Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Outstanding issues and conclusions

-\acknowledgments{ One of us (C.R.O.) would like to thank the Kavli Institute for Theoretical Physics for generous support and for providing a wonderful environment during the completion of this work.
+We are grateful to the referees for their insightful comments.
+One of us (CRO) would like to thank the Kavli Institute for Theoretical Physics for generous support and for providing a wonderful environment during the initial stages of this work.
 Fruitful conversations with Don Marolf are also acknowledged.
-This work was partially supported by the National Science Foundation under Grants No.\ 0602340 (H.E.C.) and No.\ 0602301 and PHY05-51164 (C.R.O.), and by the University of San Francisco Faculty Development Fund (H.E.C.).}
+This work was partially supported by the National Science Foundation under Grant Nos 0602340 (HEC) and 0602301 and PHY05-51164 (CRO), and by the University of San Francisco Faculty Development Fund (HEC).

-\section{Semiclassical Spectral Analysis: Evaluation of the ``Near-Horizon Spectral Integral'' for Black Hole Thermodynamics}
+\section{Semiclassical spectral analysis: evaluation of the `near-horizon spectral integral' for black hole thermodynamics}

 The spectral function $N (\omega) $ is evaluated via a semiclassical algorithm